Wargaming Stands By Its Kyiv Studio As Its Native Belarus Moves Against Ukraine

 At Wargaming, the safety and security of our employees is the top priority.
 Currently, all available company resources are helping and supporting our 550+ colleagues: providing them with alternate housing, early salary payments, additional funds to aid travel and relocation.

-We are helping our employees’ families to travel neighboring countries and organizing accommodation for them.
+We are helping our employees’ families to travel neighbouring countries and organising accommodation for them.

-And lastly, today Wargaming Kyiv are donating $1m to the Ukrainian Red Cross.
-These funds will be used to support Ukrainian hospitals and doctors, those citizens who have been displaced and other vital activities of the humanitarian organization as is needed.
+And lastly, today Wargaming Kyiv are donating $US1m to the Ukrainian Red Cross.
+These funds will be used to support Ukrainian hospitals and doctors, those citizens who have been displaced and other vital activities of the humanitarian organisation as is needed.

 We will be able to proceed with further humanitarian help if situation requires.